oracle/odpi/doc/src/public_enums/dpiStatementType.rst

 ------------------------------------------

 This enumeration identifies the type of statement that has been prepared.
-It is available as part of the structure :ref:`dpiStmtInfo`.
+It is available as part of the structure :ref:`dpiStmtInfo<dpiStmtInfo>`.

 ==========================  ===================================================
 Value                       Description